Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

 ### Parameter: `enableTelemetry`

-Enable/Disable usage telemetry for module.
+Enable/Disable usage telemetry for all Resources in the solution.

 - Required: No
 - Type: bool